hmcheung/hmcheung.github.io/_pages/research.md

 <ins>Hydrological impact</ins>
 <br>
 In addition to the East Asian Summer Monsoon, TCs are another major contributor to summer rainfall over East Asia, especially the coastal region.
-The variability of TC-induced rainfall and monsoonal rainfall strongly modulates the hydrological cycle and related climate risk in the region.
-This study analyzes the contribution of TCs to summer rainfall in the years of strong versus weak Changma/Baiu, which is the monsoon season in Korea/Japan.
-The possible large-scale driver of the variability of TC- and non-TC-induced rainfall is also examined.
+The variability of both TC-induced rainfall and monsoonal rainfall strongly modulates the hydrological cycle and related climate risk in the region.
+This study analyzes the contribution of TCs to the variability of summertime rainfall in the years of strong versus weak Changma/Baiu (the monsoon season in Korea/Japan).
+The possible large-scale driver of TC- and non-TC-induced rainfall variability is also examined.
 <br>

 <ins>Air pollution</ins>
-<br>Various studies have confirmed that a TC at a distance from Hong Kong can create conducive conditions for regional air pollutant episodes (light northerly for pollutant transport, subsidence unfavorable for pollutant dispersion, and increased insolation for enhanced photochemical reaction).
+<br>Various studies have confirmed that a TC at a distance from Hong Kong can create favorable conditions for regional air pollutant episodes (light northerly for pollutant transport, subsidence unfavorable for pollutant dispersion, and increased insolation for enhanced photochemical reaction).
 Our study verifies the impact of TCs on local air quality in summer on a climate scale by investigating the influence of the change in the prevailing TC track over the western North Pacific.

 <br>Related article:
 - Cheung, H. M., Ho, C. H., Jhun, J. G., Park, D. S. R., & Yang, S. (2018). <a href="https://doi.org/10.1007/s00382-017-4014-1" target="_blank">Tropical cyclone signals on rainfall distribution during strong vs. weak Changma/Baiu years</a>. _Climate Dynamics_, 51, 2311-2320.